-Sadly, there is really only one, but I threw in a bonus one across the street (because you can see the water from their patio) and another one on the river a couple miles south of the lake’s southern dam (because it’s cool).
+Sadly, there is really only one, but I threw in a bonus one down the river a couple miles south of the lake’s southern dam (because it’s cool).

-T-Bones on the Lake – 3390 Charlotte Highway, Lake Wylie SC 29710 – Lake Wylie’s only waterfront restaurant is the place to be with a massive deck, outdoor bar and 38 boat slips
+Papa Doc’s Shore Club – 3390 Charlotte Highway, Lake Wylie SC 29710 – Lake Wylie’s only waterfront restaurant is the place to be with a massive deck, outdoor bar and 38 boat slips.

 Things to do on Lake Wylie

 Throw a party for up to 35 friends on a houseboat – Pier 88 Yacht Club offers a day cruise 60-foot houseboat rental with a shower and washer/dryer on board.
-Price: $375/hour with 3-hour minimum, includes captain and gas
+Price: $425/hour with three hour minimum, includes captain and gas.

-Take a Moonlight Madness stand-up paddle boat tour in the dark – The Goat Boater offers 90-minute nighttime stand-up paddle board excursions on glowing boards.
-The next one is April 28 at 8 p.m.
-Price: $75 with equipment included
+Take a Moonlight Madness stand-up paddle boat tour in the dark – The Goat Boater offers monthly 90-minute nighttime stand-up paddle board excursions on glowing boards.
+The first one in the 2019 season is May 18.
+Price: $75 with equipment included.

 Lake Wylie boating and/or fishing access points